istio/istio.io/content/en/about/case-studies/daocloud/index.md

 to the Istio service mesh, addressing the challenge of transforming application architectures.
 The benefits of using Istio for microservices migration include:

-1. Progressive cloud-native migration: Istio enables enterprises to gradually migrate applications to a cloud-native architecture, minimizing disruptions and ensuring a smooth transition.
+1. Progressive cloud native migration: Istio enables enterprises to gradually migrate applications to a cloud native architecture, minimizing disruptions and ensuring a smooth transition.

-1. Integration with existing frameworks: DaoCloud's Istio-based service mesh supports integration with popular traditional microservice frameworks like Spring Cloud and Dubbo, allowing enterprises to leverage their existing investments while moving towards a more cloud-native architecture.
+1. Integration with existing frameworks: DaoCloud's Istio-based service mesh supports integration with popular traditional microservice frameworks like Spring Cloud and Dubbo, allowing enterprises to leverage their existing investments while moving towards a more cloud native architecture.

 1. Service discovery and traffic management: Istio provides robust service discovery and traffic management capabilities, enabling effective management and control of services.